 The Sundarbans are an archipelago of islands located in the State of West Bengal in eastern India in the Ganges Delta, stretching into southern Bangladesh.
 They form the largest contiguous estuarine mangrove forest in the world.
 Yet its mangroves are rapidly disappearing due to climate change.
 Experiencing sea-level rise faster than any other place on Earth, the Sundarbans have already lost more than 28 percent of its land in the past 40 years due to global warming.

 Livelihoods-NEWS mangrove restoration project in the Sundarbans, India

-The Indian Foundation Nature Environment and Wildlife Society (NEWS) and Livelihoods are working with the local communities of the Sundarbans to restore these shrinking mangrove forests.
-The project aims to plant more than 16 million mangroves to strengthen the existing man-made embankments that protect the communities’ homes and farmlands from flooding.
-It also aims to restore local biodiversity, as mangroves are nurseries for fish, molluscs, and crustaceans, which will bring additional economic and nutritional value to the communities that are impacted by this project.
+The Indian NGO, Nature Environment and Wildlife Society (NEWS) and Livelihoods are working together with the local communities of the Sundarbans to restore these shrinking mangrove forests.
+Launched in 2011, the project planted more than 16 million mangroves to strengthen the existing man-made embankments that protect the communities’ homes and farmlands from flooding.
+It also restored local biodiversity, as mangroves are nurseries for fish, mollusks, and crustaceans, which brings additional economic and nutritional value to the communities that are impacted by this project.

 The social and environmental impacts of the project